moneycle/moneycle.github.io/_posts/2018-08-08-journey-to-financial-independence.markdown

 The purpose of this fund is as a safety net, so you don't want to risk having it decline in value when you need it most.
 After you have fully-funded your emergency fund it's time to switch gears and invest for long-term growth.
-The simplest growth investment is 100% stocks using something like a total market stock index fund.
+The simplest "growth" investment is 100% stocks using something like a total market stock index fund.
 But if a 100% stock allocation seems too risky for you then consider a mix of stocks and bonds such as 90/10 stocks/bonds, or 80/20 stocks/bonds.